Clauses of contrast

 - Animals were his only true passion.
 Therefore/Consequently, he decided to study biology.

-We can also use consequently and therefore in mid position (before the verb, after be as the main verb, or after the first auxiliary verb).
+We can also use consequently and therefore in the mid position (before the verb, after be as the main verb, or after the first auxiliary verb).

 - You have been a real asset to the company.
 We have therefore/consequently decided to promote you.